Flagsmith/flagsmith-cli/example/README.md

 ## Install
 ### `npm i`

-Installing this application calls [flagsmith get QjgYur4LQTwe5HpvbvhpzK -o ./src/flagsmith.json](https://github.com/Flagsmith/flagsmith-cli/blob/master/example/package.json#L24).
+- Installing this application calls [flagsmith get QjgYur4LQTwe5HpvbvhpzK -o ./src/flagsmith.json](https://github.com/Flagsmith/flagsmith-cli/blob/master/example/package.json#L24).
 You will notice a flagsmith.json file gets created in the src folder.

 ## Run
 ### `npm start`

-The application initialises flagsmith with the contents of the flagsmith.json.
+The application initialises flagsmith with the contents of the flagsmith.json [here](https://github.com/Flagsmith/flagsmith-cli/blob/main/example/src/index.tsx#L9), this is the equivelent of calling ``flagsmith.init({environmentID: state.environmentID, state})``.
 This means that flags are available offline and the application starts with sensible defaults.